Your website is usually the first place your customer will visit and can leave an everlasting impression of your business.

 2. What is my goal of the website?

-Figuring out the goal of your website and how it will aid your business will create the set up for your home page and ultimately your entire site.
+Figuring out the goal of your website (which should directly correlate with your target market in mind) and how it will aid your business will create the set up for your home page and ultimately your entire site.

 Here is a list that you can start off with: